syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 ## Pull To Refresh

-This section explains you about how to enable and perform pull to refresh operation in SfDataGrid.
+This section explains you about how to enable and perform pull to refresh operation in **SfDataGrid**.

-SfDataGrid lets you to enable the PullToRefresh option by setting the SfDataGrid.AllowPullToRefresh property to true and by setting the SfDataGrid.PullToRefreshCommand property.
-When the PullToRefresh is enabled, the SfDataGrid provides support for refreshing the data source in the runtime while doing the pull to refresh action.
+**SfDataGrid** lets you to enable the PullToRefresh option by setting the **SfDataGrid.AllowPullToRefresh** property to true and by setting the **SfDataGrid.PullToRefreshCommand** property.
+When the PullToRefresh is enabled, the **SfDataGrid** provides support for refreshing the data source in the runtime while doing the pull to refresh action.

 #### PullToRefreshCommand

-SfDataGrid lets you refresh the data in view in runtime by triggering an ICommand binded to the SfDataGrid.PullToRefreshCommand property.
+**SfDataGrid** lets you refresh the data in view in runtime by triggering an ICommand binded to the **SfDataGrid.PullToRefreshCommand** property.
 While you perform pull to refresh action, if the progress bar meets 100 %, then this command is triggered to refresh the records in view.
-You need to set the SfDataGrid.IsBusy property to true before refreshing the records to notify the grid that pull to refresh action is being performed and set the property to false after the view is refreshed.
+You need to set the **SfDataGrid.IsBusy** property to true before refreshing the records to notify the grid that pull to refresh action is being performed and set the property to false after the view is refreshed.
 You can also alter the time for the PullToRefresh animation from the sample by setting a delay based on your requirement.

-The following code example illustrates how to enable and perform PullToRefresh operation in SfDataGrid.
+The following code example illustrates how to enable and perform PullToRefresh operation in **SfDataGrid**.

 {% highlight c# %}
 //Enable PullToRefresh in SfDataGrid dataGrid.AllowPullToRefresh = true;